 Dissertation Formats.
-Students have the choice to prepare a dissertation using any of the formats described below.
+Students have the choice to prepare a traditional dissertation or to propose an alternative dissertation format.
 The choice of format should be discussed with and approved by the Dissertation Chair.
+Alternative dissertation formats will require that a proposal for the format be approved by the student's dissertation committee and then by the Ed.D.
+Executive Committee.